-Dr Rio has extensive experience as an educator, service developer and manager, and public health advisor.
-She has held board and senior committee positions for more than 12 years in federal, state and local governments and in the not-forprofit and profit sectors, including the Victorian and federal branches of the Australian Medical Association (AMA).
+Dr Rio has extensive experience in health care system leadership and reform, in public health, as an educator, service developer and manager, and as a clinician.

+She has held board and senior committee positions for more than 2 decades in federal, state, and local governments and in the not-for-profit and profit sectors.